Fishing on the Crystal Coast

 You don’t have to be a skilled angler to find remarkable fishing along our coastline.
 Our sound, surf, and piers offer every fisherman or woman an opportunity to reel in a prize fish!

 For the Crystal Coast, charter fishing is not just a leisure sport – it’s a lifestyle.
-With the bevy of tournaments held here, our sparkling waters are a playground to many sport fishers around the world.
+With the bevy of tournaments held here, our sparkling waters are a playground to many sport fishers worldwide.

-With the Gulf Stream currents less than 40 miles from many parts of our coast, underwater beauties such as Yellowfin tuna, Mahi Mahi, Giant Blue Fin Tuna, King Mackerel, Marlin, Sailfish, and Wahoo are popular trophies.
-Smaller fish that are caught in deeper waters include Red Snapper, Grouper, Triggerfish, and Sea Bass.
-There are many charter services on the eastern end of the county that will offer half-day, full-day, and specialty fishing adventures.
+With the Gulf Stream currents less than 40 miles from many parts of our coast, underwater beauties such as Yellowfin tuna, Giant Blue Fin Tuna, Sailfish, and Wahoo are popular trophies.
+Smaller fish caught in deeper waters include Red Snapper, Grouper, Triggerfish, and Sea Bass.
+Many charter services on the county’s eastern end will offer half-day, full-day, and specialty fishing adventures.

-Fishing on Emerald Isle in September, October, and November
+Fishing on Emerald Isle and Atlantic Beach in September, October, and November

 Surf fishermen can expect to catch Red Drum, Flounder, Pompano, Sea Mullet, and Bluefish.
 Live bait is best for catching Red Drum and Flounder.
 Shrimp and Sand Fleas are fantastic for Pompano and Mullet.